andreafabrizi/DNSProxy/README.md

 * MIT License in accordance to transfer of rights operated via mail by Andrea
 * lazy caching, CURL following redirects
 * deleted some junk files, renamed dirs for clarity
-* multiversion PHP 5/7, depending on hosting provider (due to slightly different implementation of print(), random css, substantial differences between h1/h2, headers, etc).
+* multiversion PHP 5/7, depending on hosting provider due to slightly different implementation of print(), random css, incompatibility of h1/h2, headers, etc

 #### Version 1.01 - March 2017:
 * works with millions query [not anymore since I added TCP]